cockpit-project/cockpit/doc/protocol.md

             "path": "/the/path/to/watch"
         }
     }

+If the "name" field is omitted, it will be populated from the "open" message.
+Either a "name" field must be specified here or in the "open" message.

 Property changes will be sent using a "notify" message.
 This includes addition of interfaces without properties, which will be an empty